 The subject site is located adjacent to Edgecliff Railway Station and bus interchange and is therefore in a prime location to benefit from housing growth.
-As discussed, it is understood that locations identified in the Woollahra Local Housing Strategy.
+As discussed, it is understood that

-Table 12 H oueina Strategy Objectives Iabic ousiliu .
-Jualegy ODJECTIVES the subject site was excluded from the ECCP & UDS given it is underpinned by a Strata Scheme.
-As this issue has been resolved, the site is well-suited to the uplift in density consistent with the ECCP & UDS.
+Table 12 Housing Strategy Objectives locations identified in the the subject site was excluded from the ECCP & UDS given it is underpinned by a Strata Scheme.
+Woollahra Local Housing As this issue has been resolved, the site is well-suited to the uplift in density consistent with the Strategy.
+ECCP & UDS.
 Importantly, the proposed uplift is supported by improved accessibility, the provision of public and community facility and appropriate responses to the Paddington HCA.
 Ultimately, the proposal will facilitate and support diverse, affordable housing.

-3. Ensure housing conserves heritage, maintains local character and achieves design excellence.

-As outlined above, the proposed concept scheme has considered the relationship to the Paddington HCA and Edgecliff Local Centre.
-Importantly, the increase in building height and FSR will have no adverse impact to the Paddington HCA per the Heritage Impact Statement prepared by Curio Projects and Heritage Peer Review supported by Urbis.
-The setbacks, landscaping and provision of publicly accessible spaces as shown in the concept proposal establishes an appropriate relationship to the existing and desired future character of the locality.
-Any future development application must ensure that design excellence is achieved.
+3. Ensure As outlined above, the proposed concept scheme has considered the relationship to the housing conserves heritage, Paddington HCA and Edgecliff Local Centre.
+Importantly, the increase in building height and FSR maintains local character will have no adverse impact to the Paddington HCA per the Heritage Impact Statement prepared and achieves design by Curio Projects and Heritage Peer Review supported by Urbis.
+The setbacks, landscaping and excellence. provision of publicly accessible spaces as shown in the concept proposal establishes an